 If there’s any country you can return to again and again, it’s got to be Greece.
 Greece is full of amazing islands, but it’s also got an impressive mainland with gorgeous monasteries, ancient ruins, and a ton of culture.

 And the food!
 I could never stop eating Greek food and be happy.

 I asked a lot of my fellow travel bloggers where to go in Greece and I was wowed by the number of responses we got.
-To make it simpler for you to plan, we grouped these Greece vacation destinations into island groups and mainland, so that you won’t be overwhelmed.
-We recommend that you pick one island group to explore rather than try to hit multiple island groups, or to spend your time split between mainland Greece and one island group.
+To make it simpler for you to plan, we grouped these Greece vacation destinations into island groups and the mainland, so that you won’t be overwhelmed.
+We recommend that you pick one island group to explore rather than try to hit multiple island groups or to spend your time split between mainland Greece and one island group.

 Because trust us – you’ll be returning to Greece time and again.
 It’s impossible to resist!

 No time to check out this post now?
 Why not Pin it for later:

 Where to Stay in Greece